qunitjs/qunit/README.md

 </div>

 **QUnit** is a powerful, easy-to-use JavaScript testing framework.
 It was originally developed for the jQuery project and has since evolved to test any client-side or server-side JavaScript code.
-QUnit has no dependencies and supports Node.js, SpiderMonkey, and all major web browsers.
+QUnit has no dependencies and supports all major desktop and mobile web browsers, Node.js, and SpiderMonkey.

 ## Documentation